Energy Recovery from pressurised systems

 Gilkes energy recovery turbine (N-Series) is designed to be utilised where downstream pressure requirement is either mandated, critical, or desired.
 This reaction-style turbine delivers unsurpassed performance at the highest efficiencies.

-It’s compact and modular design, direct coupled induction motor and electric wicket gate actuation, makes this skid mounted unit a true plug and play product.
+It’s compact and modular design, direct coupled induction motor, electric wicket gate actuation and control panel option makes this skid mounted unit a true plug and play product.

 LOWER TOTAL COST OF OWNERSHIP